karimifarzam/karimifarzam.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi I'm Farzam.
 I'm in my third year at Harvard Law School and I'm cross registered in Machine learning and programming classes at MIT.
 I'm driven by unending curiosity.
-Right now I'm particularly interested in AI/ML, law, economics, blockchain, politics, philosophy, altruism to name a few.
+Right now I'm particularly interested in AI/ML, law, economics, blockchain, politics, philosophy, and altruism to name a few subjects.
 Here's my [LinkedIn](https://www.linkedin.com/in/farzamkarimi) for more information.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.